nottrobin/docs/src/en/charms-bundles.md

 this you will need to use the Juju GUI.
 See
 [Adding bundles with the GUI][charms-bundles-gui-exporting] for instructions.

-!!!
-Note:
+[note]
 A CLI tool for saving a bundle is currently under development.
+[/note]

 Once the bundle is saved you can consider these
 [Next steps][authors-charm-store-next-steps].